MartinHuc/Repo_one/README.md

 # Repo_one
 My first test Repository for IBM course
-And now I ma trying to make canges. :)
+And now I am trying to make canges. :)